FM broadcast band: Deviation and bandpass

 Normally each channel is 200 kHz (0.2 MHz) wide, and can pass audio and subcarrier frequencies up to 100 kHz.
 Deviation is typically limited to 150 kHz total (±75 kHz) in order to prevent adjacent-channel interference on the band.
 Stations in the U.S. may go up to 10% over this limit if they use non-stereo subcarriers, increasing total modulation by 0.5% for each 1% used by the subcarriers.
 Some stations may be limited to (±50 kHz) deviation in order to reduce transmitted bandwidth so that additional stations can be squeezed in.
+Note that the bandwidth of a FM signal is not simply a function of the deviation but is also dependent on the modulated frequencies as defined by Carson's bandwidth rule.

 OIRT bandplan

 The OIRT FM broadcast band covers 65.8 to 74 MHz.
 It was used in the Soviet Union and most of the other Warsaw Pact member countries of the International Radio and Television Organisation in Eastern Europe (OIRT), with the exception of East Germany, which always used the 87.5 to 100 (later 104) MHz broadcast band—in line with Western Europe.

 The lower portion of the VHF band behaves a bit like shortwave radio in that it has a longer reach than the upper portion of the VHF band.
 It was ideally suited for reaching vast and remote areas that would otherwise lack FM radio reception.
 In a way, FM suited this band because the capture effect of FM could mitigate interference from skywaves.

 Transition to the 87.5 to 108 MHz band started as early as the 1980s in some East European countries.
 Following the collapse of the communist governments, that transition was remarkably accelerated as private stations have been established.
 This was also prompted by the lack of equipment for the OIRT band and the modernization of existing transmission networks.

 Many countries have completely ceased broadcasting on the OIRT FM band, although use continues in others, mainly the former republics of the USSR.
 The future of broadcasting on the OIRT FM band is limited, due to the lack of new consumer receivers for this band outside of Russia.

-Countries which still use the OIRT band are Russia (including Kaliningrad), Belarus, Moldova, Ukraine, and Turkmenistan.